domstolene/da-otel-agent/README.md

 * the number of samples dropped by the underlying sampler
 * the number of samples recorded due to filtering rules

+Note that the current implementation of the service does _not_ persist agent configurations or metrics.
+If the service is restarted everything will be lost, however data should be available again once the agents report their configurations and metrics.
+This may take up to 30 seconds.

 ## Usage

 There are basically three ways of configuring the agent.
 Either you use a file-based configuration, a service-based, or both.

 A typical use case would be to set up a file based configuration while pointing to the service.
 In this case the agent will load and use the configuration from the file.
 It will connect to the service, and if the the agent is not registered there, upload the current configuration.
-If the configuration is changed on the service, the agent will update and use this version.
+If the configuration is changed on the service, the agent will update and use this version, unless the `readOnly` flag is set to true.
+The configuration file will automatically be reloaded if changed.

 ### Example configuration